Episode 21 – The Blue Cavern

 The nest has been infiltrated!
 Violation!

-Jaak and Tag then wiggled themselves back into the short squeeze, then through the small cave and then all the way back along the long twisting lava tube, returning to the cave where they had started their underground adventure.
+Jaak and Tag wiggled back through the short squeeze, through the small cave, and along the long twisting lava tube, returning to the cave where they had started their underground adventure.
 Back to re-unite with Dieter and to tell him all about what they had seen and found.

-Dieter: OMG! – You’re back, you’re back, you’re back!
-I thought I was never ever, ever gonna see you again!
+Dieter: ZOMG! — You’re back, you’re back, you’re back!
+I thought I was never, ever, ever gonna see you again!

 Well, I am absolutely, 100% sure that nothing bad is going to come from this at all.